-These Regulations cover four main areas, namely the imposition of a limit on expenditure, the requirement for a declaration of the amounts spent and the source of the funding, rules on the receipt of gifts and donations and the regulation of third party expenditure during election campaigns.
-As mentioned below it is this last area of regulation that has undoubtedly been the most difficult for the Committee to define.
+These draft Regulations cover 4 main areas, namely the imposition of a limit on expenditure, the requirement for a declaration of the amounts spent and the source of the funding, rules on the receipt of gifts and donations and the regulation of third party expenditure during election campaigns.

-This Regulation sets out the interpretation of expressions used in the Regulations.
+This Regulation sets out the interpretation of expressions used in the draft Regulations.
 It is important to note that the legislation only covers candidates for election as Senator, Deputy or Connétable and there are no current plans to introduce legislation for elections as Centenier or Procureur du Bien Public as this is considered unnecessary at the present time.

-This Regulation simply give effect to the Schedule which defines 'donations' and 'anonymous donations'.
+This Regulation simply gives effect to the Schedule which defines 'donations' and 'anonymous donations'.
 The content of the Schedule is described below.

 This Regulation specifies the meaning of 'candidate's election expenses'.
 These are defined as any expenditure that is incurred by a candidate at any time before the poll, for the purpose of procuring the candidate's election or prejudicing the chances of other candidates.
 It is important to note that a candidate can be responsible for expenses incurred by others if this expenditure is undertaken with the candidate's express or implied consent.
 This will prevent candidates from circumventing the new rules by allowing others to incur expenditure on their behalf.
-(Any expenditure that is made by a third party without the candidate's knowledge is regulated by the rules on third party expenditure in Part 3 of these Regulations.)
+(Any expenditure that is made by a third party without the candidate's knowledge is regulated by the rules on third party expenditure in Part 3 of these draft Regulations).